-The primary reason why a trademark attorney cannot say for certain whether your trademark will be approved for registration is because trademark law is highly subjective.
+The primary reason why a trademark registration attorney cannot say for certain whether your trademark will be approved for registration is because trademark law is highly subjective.
 For instance, reasonable minds can differ as to whether your trademark is likely to cause confusion with another trademark registered by someone else.
 Or, there can be a legitimate argument as to whether your trademark is merely descriptive (not eligible for federal registration) or suggestive (eligible for federal registration).
-Perhaps there is a genuine question as to whether your trademark would be considered scandalous and, therefore, not eligible for registration.
-So, even though a trademark lawyer may have honestly believed that your trademark would be approved for registration after conducting a United States trademark search and fully evaluating your trademark and any other information provided by you, there remains the possibility that the examining attorney assigned to review your trademark application might have a different opinion and could reject your trademark application on one or more grounds.
+Perhaps there is a genuine question as to whether your trademark would fall into a category of trademarks that are not eligible for registration under any circumstances.
+So, even though a trademark attorney may have honestly believed that your trademark would be approved for registration after conducting a federal trademark search and fully evaluating your trademark and any other information provided by you, there remains the possibility that the examining attorney assigned to review your trademark application might have a different opinion and could reject your trademark application on one or more grounds.

-The bottom line is that there are no guarantees when it comes to federal trademark registration, and if you come across a trademark lawyer who promises you that your trademark will be approved for registration, you should run away as fast as you can.
+The bottom line is that there are no guarantees when it comes to federal trademark registration, and if you come across a trademark registration attorney who promises you that your trademark will be approved for registration, you should run away as fast as you can.

-If you would like to speak with an honest and trustworthy US trademark attorney who won’t make empty promises, please do not hesitate to call me at (314) 749-4059, send me an email at email@example.com, or just fill out the contact form found on this page.
+If you would like to speak with an honest and trustworthy US trademark attorney who won’t make empty promises, please do not hesitate to call me at (314) 749-4059, send me an email at email@example.com, or just fill out my contact form at the bottom of this page.
 I look forward to hearing from you soon.

 Related Article: How Should I Choose a USA Trademark Attorney?